abhimanyura/TestVangrant/ReadMe.md

 To change the broswer name please go to src/main/resource and update configuration.properties property broswername

+Reports implemented is extent report and resports can be viewed inside reports folder

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.